tenzir/tenzir/doc/cli/vast-import.md

 yield less frequently to the scheduler.
 As a result, other actors scheduled on the same thread may have to wait a little longer.

-The `import.batch-size` option merely controls number of events per table slice, but not necessarily the number of events until a component forwards a batch to the next stage in a stream.
+The `vast.import.batch-size` option merely controls number of events per table slice, but not necessarily the number of events until a component forwards a batch to the next stage in a stream.
 The [CAF streaming framework](https://actor-framework.readthedocs.io/en/latest/Streaming.html) uses a credit-based flow-control mechanism to determine buffering of tables slices.
-Setting `import.batch-size` to 0 causes the table slice size to be unbounded and leaves it to other parameters to determine the actual table slice size.
+Setting `vast.import.batch-size` to 0 causes the table slice size to be unbounded and leaves it to other parameters to determine the actual table slice size.

-#### `import.batch-timeout`
+#### `vast.import.batch-timeout`

 Sets a timeout for forwarding buffered table slices to the importer.
-If the timeout fires before a table slice reaches `import.batch-size`, then the table slice will contain fewer events but ship immediately.
+If the timeout fires before a table slice reaches `vast.import.batch-size`, then the table slice will contain fewer events but ship immediately.